 Identification of Recipient

-Scholarship applications must be received by the Scholarship Committee by May 1st, 2021.
-Committee members to review submissions and identify recipients by May 15th, 2021
+Scholarship applications must be received by the Scholarship Committee by April 8th, 2022.
+Committee members will review submissions and identify recipients by April 25th, 2022.

 Steven Segal (Corning-Painted Post High School) $1000